aniketshrm285/Four-Wheeler/README.md

-# Let's Learn
+# Share Docs
-An application for school aged kids where they can upload files both publicly and privately.
-And retrieve them whenever they want.
+An application where you can upload files both publicly and privately.
+And retrieve them whenever you want.
 This app uses firebase as database.

 Here we need to fill our mobile number in order to get authenticated.